 This is the final segment of a four part series of Why Telemarketing Programs Fail.

-Often, either the client or the center does not allow enough time for the learning curve (ramp up time) to develop so the call success rate can improve.
-Telemarketing programs should have frame or ramp up time for an agent to get comfortable or confident with a campaign.
-All too often, immediate results are expected, and either the client “gives up” or the project management team gives up before the agent can perfect themselves on the campaign, or not enough time is allowed for adjustments to be made.
+Learning Curve: Often, either the client or the center does not allow enough time for the learning curve (ramp up time) to develop so that the call success rate can improve.
+With every campaign, there is a time frame or ramp up time for an agent to get comfortable and more confident with a campaign.
+All too often, immediate results are expected, and either the client will prematurely terminate the campaign or the project management team gives up before the agent can perfect the campaign.
+Furthermore, adequate and a reasonable timeshould be allowed for adjustments and script enhancements.
 It is ideal to allow agents the opportunity to tell you how they think the program can be improved.
 Often the agents’ feedback is key to identifying issues with the account or with the agents’ techniques.

 After The Call Is Completed

-Clear communication must be established between the agent, the supervisor, and the client, regarding successful or unsuccessful calls.
+Communication: Clear communication must be established between the agent, the supervisor, and the client regarding successful or unsuccessful calls.
 Always stop to review how things are going, what changes should be made, etc.

-Follow up by the management, agents, project management team and the client is essential, particularly when information is given regarding the progress of a call or the campaign.
-Keeping your lines of communications is vital in learning how to improve, and reach a more successful outcome from the agent level to the call center manager.
+Follow Up: Follow up with management, agents, project management team and the client is essential, particularly when information is given regarding the progress of a call or the campaign.
+Keeping open lines of communications is vital in learning how to improve and reach a more successful outcome from the agent level to the call center manager.

 For all campaigns, your project manager must have one point of contact assigned who will handle priority tasks and coordinating the campaign.
 A plan must be in place to include responsibilities and accountability for follow up.
 The assigned project manager is the guardian angel or watchdog of the campaign.
 This person helps to ensure communications flows successfully between all parties and assigned responsibilities are accomplished.
 The project manager is the one who holds everyone accountable including the client.